treffynnon/whereby-com-helper-browser-extension/README.md

-# Appear.in meeting room helper browser extension
+# appear.in meeting room helper browser extension

-This browser extension assists in the following ways:
+This browser extension assists in the following ways in use with https://appear.in:

 * Allows you to configure defaults when entering a room
     * Camera off